ctsit/redcap_deployment/docs/hook_recipe.md

 ## Developing and Testing Hooks

 If you are developing a hook you can easily test it within a local REDCap instance by using the test\_hook task.
-It's not strictly required, but strongly recommended that the hook by placed in a new subdirectory of this redcap\_deployment repository.
+It's not strictly required, but strongly recommended that the hook be placed in a new subdirectory of this redcap\_deployment repository.
 This makes it easier to version control the hook separately from the redcap\_deployment repo.

 This series of commands will get you started on a new hook.